 As has been reported by others, the average facilities manager is male and in his late 40s.
 However, as this population ages, the industry itself will need to attract a younger and more diverse pool of candidates.

-Technology vendors will be more important as this new demographic that’s grown up with technology will expect similar tools to support them in their career path.
-And companies will integrate facilities management more into their core business operations as these ‘new’ FMs will look for a role that can engage with and impact all facets of their organizations.
+Technology vendors will be more important than ever as this new demographic that’s grown up with technology will expect similar tools to support them in their career path.
+Companies will look to integrate facilities management more into their core business operations as these ‘new’ FMs will look for a role that can engage with and impact all facets of their organizations.

 As economic, environmental and technological conditions continue impacting the evolution of the FM sector, there’s one thing we know for sure.